Hermit kingdom

-The term hermit kingdom is an epithet used to refer to any country, organization or society that willfully isolates itself off, either metaphorically or physically, from the rest of the world.
+The term hermit kingdom is an epithet used to refer to any country, organization or society that willfully isolates itself, either metaphorically or physically, from the rest of the world.
 North Korea is the most commonly cited example of a hermit kingdom-like country due to its Juche state ideology which is heavily focused on isolationist and self-sufficient internal politics.
 Other less prominent quoted examples are Turkmenistan, Eritrea, and Bhutan.

-North Korea
+Korea

 The first country to be described as a "hermit kingdom" was Korea during the Joseon dynasty, in William Elliot Griffis's 1882 book Korea: The Hermit Nation.

 Korea, which had become increasingly isolationist since the 17th century, was frequently described as a hermit kingdom until 1905, when it became a protectorate of Japan.
 Today, historical Korea is split into South Korea and North Korea, two states with starkly contrasting economic ideologies.
-Whereas South Korea is a major developed economy and trade-dependent economy as well as a major importer of overseas goods, North Korea pursues largely isolationist state ideology known as Juche with a planned economy.
+Whereas South Korea is a major developed economy and trade-dependent economy as well as a major importer of overseas goods, North Korea pursues a largely isolationist state ideology known as Juche with a planned economy.